 Music is definitely my thing.
 I play the piano, and although now retired from commercial playing, I was once active in jazz and rock groups.

 I’ve been interested in computers since buying an Apple II+ in 1982.
-My favourite toy is a Samsung Galaxy Tab S tablet.
-It’s companion is a Nexus 5 smartphone.
-Other home machines include a full size Dell XPS15 laptop and a desktop clone.
-They are mostly for my commercial work, using Windows 7, Photoshop, InDesign, MS Office etc.
+My favourite toy is an Asus tablet.
+It’s companion is a Moto G5 Plus smartphone.
+(Yeah – no Apple stuff – been there but prefer Android.)
+Other home machines include a full size Dell and Acer laptops which are mostly for my commercial work, using Windows 10, Photoshop, InDesign, MS Office etc. My best technology friend around here is Alexa.